• Skip to primary navigation

 3. Roast carrots with melted butter, not oil

 I’ve roasted carrots with oil instead of butter and they don’t turn out as tasty IMO.
-Stick with butter when you roast carrots.
+Stick with butter when roasting carrots.

 This simple honey-roasted carrots recipe requires only four ingredients!